gearglow/ReptiliaWithATwist/The List.md

 Elysia shook her head.
 "Wait, soul-*mates?* As in, more than one?"

 "That's right," Janet replied.
-"You have two potential soul-mates that you are likely to meet in this phase of your life.
+"You have a few potential soul-mates that you are likely to meet in this phase of your life.
 It's not some mystical bond in and of itself; it just means that you're extremely compatible.
 You'll just *get* each other more easily.
 That said, that compatibility lends itself to certain kinds of magical bond-oaths.
 The most common is the magical Marriage Vows; most magical married couples can at least sense their partner's moods through this bond, although usually by the point that's even an option they've been able to read each other's body language well enough already."

 "Okay, so are you saying that that's a lower end on the abilities of a bond like that?"